 Family leave: In addition to sick leave, an employee who is unable to work, including telework, because of a need to care for a child under 18 years of age whose school or child care facility is closed or whose child care provider is unavailable because of the coronavirus is entitled to up to ten weeks of paid family leave.
 Presumably, these come after the first two weeks of paid sick leave.
 Leave is paid at two-thirds of regular pay, subject to a cap of $200 per day or $10,000 in the aggregate.

 Many useful FAQs are available here: https://www.dol.gov/agencies/whd/pandemic/ffcra-questions

-The employer must retain the employee’s job.
-Employers with fewer than 25 employees are exempt from the requirement to rehire the employee under certain good-faith circumstances, e.g., the job doesn’t exist anymore and the employer makes reasonable efforts to find work for the person.
+The employer must generally retain the employee’s job.
+Not so for highly-paid “key” employees.
+And employers with fewer than 25 employees are exempt from the requirement to rehire the employee under certain hardship circumstances.

 These mandatory leave provisions apply from March 18, 2020 through the end of the year.